Imperial examination: Vietnam

 The Confucian examination system in Vietnam was established in 1075 under the Lý dynasty Emperor Lý Nhân Tông and lasted until the Nguyễn dynasty Emperor Khải Định (1919).
 During the Lý dynasty (1009–1225) the imperial examinations had very limited influence.
 Only four were held throughout the entire duration of the dynasty, producing a small handful of officials.
 Later during the Trần dynasty (1225–1400), Trần Thái Tông began to filter students through the Tiến sĩ (jinshi) examinations.
 From 1232 to 1314, ten Tiến sĩ examinations were held.
 In 1314, 50 Tiến sĩ were recruited in one exam.
+The exams were open to native Vietnamese as well as immigrant Chinese.
+For the first few centuries after the examinations were instituted, a significant portion of degree holders were of Chinese descent.
+Examinees during the Lê dynasty were seated according to name order in bamboo cages.
+This switched to tents during the Nguyễn dynasty.

-Throughout most of the Vietnamese examinations' history, there were only three levels to the Vietnamese system: interprovincial, pre-court, and court.
-A provincial examination was implemented by the Nguyễn dynasty (1802–1883) in 1807 and a metropolitan examination in 1825.
+Throughout most of the Vietnamese examinations' history, there were only three levels to the Vietnamese system: provincial, metropolitan, and court.
+A provincial examination was re-implemented by the Nguyễn dynasty (1802–1945) in 1807 after stabilizing the state and a metropolitan examination in 1825.
 Emperor Minh Mạng (r.
 1820–1839) paid special attention to the examinations and even dined with newly recruited Tiến sĩ frequently.
 Although Confucian content took precedence in the examinations, material on Buddhism and Daoism were also included.
 In 1429, Lê Thái Tổ ordered famous Buddhist and Daoist monks to take the exams, and if they failed, they had to forfeit their religious life.
-Elephants were used to guard the examination halls until 1843 when the emperor said it was no longer necessary.
+Elephants were used to guard the examination halls until 1840.
 During the 845 years of civil service examinations held in Vietnam, about 3,000 candidates passed the highest level exams and had their names carved on stelae in the Temple of Literature in Hanoi.